 If you have an image with relatively coarse resolution, for example with an image matrix of 128 × 128 pixels, then you may find it useful give the image a smoother appearance by turning interpolation on.
-Interpolation displays the image with four times as many pixels as are really in the image matrix, using bi-linear interpolation to the estimate the pixel intensity for the increased number of pixels.
-Because there are four times as many pixels displayed, each pixel is only a quarter of the original area, and thus image appears smoother.
+Interpolation displays the image with more pixels on the screen than there are really in the image matrix, using interpolation to the estimate the pixel intensity for the increased number of pixels.
+Because there are more pixels displayed, the image appears smoother.

 You can turn interpolation on and off using by selecting the